YogeshShankar2k/rbac-dashboard/README.md

 * Copy code

-* "npx json-server --watch mockData.json"
+* "npx json-server --watch mockData.json --port 3001"

 * The application json data will run on at http://localhost:3001.